tytydraco/yessleep/out/Psst.md

 *You're ugly.
 You're fat.
 No one likes you.
 You have no friends.
 Die.*

 This was the reprise I heard throughout highschool.
 I wore hoodies to cover my body and baggy pants so now one could see my size.
 My head hung low.
-I spent nights in my room with the shadows and the heavy breathing in my closet.
+I spent nights in my room with the shadows.

 -----